L-Scofano/SDA/README.md

 ## Train and Evaluation

-Training and evaluation have been done on an HPC system .
+Training and evaluation have been done on an HPC system.
 Training and evaluation configuration files are located in [habitat-baselines/habitat-baselines/config/social_nav](https://github.com/S4b3/SocialNav3.0/tree/main/habitat-baselines/habitat_baselines/config/social_nav)

 An example training call is as follows: